 Most of us run our vacuums at least every week, sometimes as often as once a day or more.

 When was the last time you cleaned your vacuum, if ever?
-Did you know your vacuum can spread germs, dust, and even mold?
+Did you know your vacuum can spread germs, dust, and mold?
 Yuck!

 How to Clean a Dyson Vacuum